joelgrimberg/goal-tracker/docs/docs/3-api-introduction/index.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

 # An Introduction to API Testing

-This Training will provide a comprehensive introduction to API testing, covering the fundamental concepts, tools, and practical applications.
+This training will provide a comprehensive introduction to API testing, covering the fundamental concepts, tools, and practical applications.

 ## API Testing Training Day Outline